modalityone/modality/CONTRIBUTING.md

 ## Writing unit tests

-We are now in a better position to start writing new and retrospective tests for Modality, and have incorporated the [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) test frameworks into the codebase.
+We are now in a position to start writing new and retrospective tests for Modality, and have incorporated the [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) test frameworks into the codebase.

 - **If you would like to write new (or modify existing) JUnit tests, you could fork Modality for this purpose, then raise a pull request for us to merge your changes into main.**